-- In addition, signal system modifications have been completed at four remaining critical curves: Yonkers on the Hudson Line, White Plains on the Harlem Line, Jenkins curve in Bridgeport, CT and the Port Chester curve on the New Haven Line.
+- In addition, signal system modifications have been completed ahead of schedule at four remaining critical curves: Yonkers on the Hudson Line, White Plains on the Harlem Line, Jenkins curve in Bridgeport, CT and the Port Chester curve on the New Haven Line.
 Modifications were also completed ahead of schedule at the Five NHL Movable Bridges: Cos Cob, Norwalk, Westport, Bridgeport and Devon, CT.

-- Prior to completing the signal modifications, we enhanced communication among train crew members to ensure trains are operated at safe speeds at the four remaining movable bridges in our network.
-Conductors stand with engineers at each train's control cab as they approach a movable bridge to verbally confirm that speed limits are adhered to.
-Where the train layout prohibits the conductor from reaching the engineer in a locomotive, they communicated by radio.
+- Prior to completing the signal modifications, we enhanced communication among train crew members to ensure trains were operated at safe speeds at the critical curves and movable bridges in our network.
+Conductors stood with engineers at each train's control cab as they approached the locations to verbally confirm that speed limits were adhered to.
+Where the train layout prohibited the conductor from reaching the engineer in a locomotive, they communicated by radio.
 We also posted speed limit signs at each critical curve location to remind engineers that a speed reduction was coming.

 - Surveyed all main line track locations that require a reduction of more than 20 miles-per-hour from the maximum authorized operating speed.

 - Reduced speed limits at 33 locations in our services both East and West of the Hudson River, in order to eliminate all locations where the speed limit drops by more than 20 miles-per-hour.